| || || |

 Yarlington House is the home of Count and Countess Charles de Salis who have contributed so much to the beautiful garden: building the ha-ha, planting the pleached limes, creating the sunken garden at the other end of the lawn and many other features.
 The walled kitchen garden and the dovecote are contemporary with the house.

-Their four daughters are now all married but they return regularly bringing various combinations of their nine grandchildren.
+Their four daughters are now all married but they return regularly bringing various combinations of their twelve grandchildren.
 It retains therefore very much the atmosphere of a family home without losing any of its gracious, elegant style.

 All this makes it the perfect setting for any kind of private or corporate event or entertainment: from weddings to presentations to exhibitions the scope is enormous and the list of events held there is endless.